 This hands-on program equips students with the knowledge and technical skills needed to work in fields that require vital nuclear technology applications.
 You will learn from instructors who have worked in the field.
 Beyond the classroom, Students gain real-world experience through paid internships with potential employers.
 As a graduate you will be prepared to earn a National Academy for Nuclear Training certificate.
 With input from industry advisors, the curriculum is updated annually to include the latest trends and technologies.

-Students who pursue the Nuclear Technology degree can choose between three specialty options:
+Students who pursue the Nuclear Technology degree can choose between two specialty options: